simongreenblatt/simongreenblatt.github.io/content/post/projects/index.md

 ![ ](cloud.jpg)

-Through this API, users can authenticate themselves with a server, upload and download files, and share files with other users before revoking their access.
-From **threat modeling** to security analysis, this project considers principles of **secure software development** such as security by design and the principle of least privilege.
+Through this API, users can authenticate themselves with a server to upload and download files that are stored and transmitted using end-to-end encryption.
+Users can also share files with other users, revoke their access, and download shared files.
+Under the assumption that an adversary can eavesdrop network traffic and modify the dataserver, this API still manages to provide confidentiality, integrity, and efficiency.
+From **threat modeling** to security analysis, this project considers principles of **secure software development** such as defense in depth and security by design.

 **Timeline:** April - May 2023
 **Technologies:** Python, GitHub, Visual Studio